 Today, many 20th and 21st century writers and literary critics regard classical poetry as a thing of the past.
-Any poetry which still exhibits that same principle which Poe identified as the “Poetic Principle” is considered irrelevant i.e. “old,” “dated,” or “unconvincing” and therefore not acceptable in 2018.
+Any poetry which still exhibits that same principle which Poe identified as the “Poetic Principle” is often considered irrelevant i.e. “old,” “dated,” or “unconvincing,” and therefore not acceptable in 2020.

-Has the world really run out of "contemporary" examples of the kinds of souls we find abounding in Dante's Inferno?
-Does Homer’s “olden and ever youthful song” no longer touch on the timeless questions of mortality and fate, which still confront each mortal human being today?
+Has the world really run out of "contemporary" examples of the kinds of souls we find in Dante's Inferno?
+Do Homer’s Iliads no longer touch on the timeless questions of mortality and fate, which still confront human being today?

-While this paper is about Poe’s poetic principle, in our current times, with modern poetry in such a decrepit state, one must ask the question “what happened to poetry?”
-This should first be addressed if we are to truly place the meaning and value of the “Poetic Principle” in the context in which Poe intended it.
+While this essay is about Poe’s poetic principle, in our current times, with modern poetry in s one must ask the question, “what happened to poetry?”
+The question will help us situate the meaning and value of the timeless “Poetic Principle” in the context in which Poe intended it.
 It will allow us to appreciate what Poe’s poetic principle means for poetry today.
 We therefore take a moment to do what Poe would have done a long time ago, were he still alive today.

 The “Contemporary” Syndrome